 Havit Lammergeier: My first choice but only available online

 Logitech G710: A solid Cherry MX keyboard, but I didn’t like the design of the buttons

 Logitech G910: A beast of a keyboard, but I still didn’t quite like the design.

-My first pick was the Havit Lammergeier which had a wonderul design and Cherry MX keys, but it’s only available online.
+My first pick was the Havit Lammergeier which had a wonderful design and Cherry MX keys, but it’s only available online.
 Remember, any decent gaming keyboard is going to start at around the $100.
-I also thought about the Razer Deathstalker Ultimate, but at $250 it was ridiculously expensive, had a laptop style keyboard setup and the Razer touchscreen has been abandoned and hasn’t been updated in a while.
+I also thought about the Razer Deathstalker Ultimate, but at $250 it was ridiculously expensive, had a laptop-style keyboard setup and the Razer touchscreen has been abandoned and hasn’t been updated in a while.
 My next thought was the Corsair Chroma series with their nice LED lighting, simple design, and Cherry MX keys.
 However, it was just too simple for me.
 I wanted something a little more flashy, something with a unique layout.
-I also looked a Logitech keyboards, but they were also very simple in design and seemed overpriced for what they didn’t offer.
-After this I looked at Cyborg keyboards, as the S.T.R.I.K.E.
+I also looked Logitech keyboards, but they were also very simple in design and seemed overpriced for what they didn’t offer.
+After this, I looked at Cyborg keyboards, as the S.T.R.I.K.E.
 7 was nearly $300 and had a lot of amazing features.
 After testing it and looking up extensive reviews, the software is shoddy and the hardware is cheap.
 I personally fiddled around with one and it didn’t seem like it was made of $300 material.

 Razer Deathstalker Ultimate: One of the most expensive keyboards on the market, but has cheap feeling mechanical laptop keys and the touch screen has been abandoned.

 Cyborg S.T.R.I.K.E.
 7: The most expensive and elaborate keyboard on the market.
 It feels cheap, the keys aren’t great, and the software is shoddy.